kalsandbrook/CS39440-Major-Project/docs/00-Weekly_Logs/kas143_WeeklyLog.typ

   tasks:
   [
     1. Database Schema
+      - A database schema showing a rough implementation of how the database could be implemented was produced.
     2. Data Persistence
       - The application now uses an SQLite Database in order to maintain persistent data when restarting the application.
     3. Code Documentation Generation (doxygen)